pharmaledgerassoc/epi-workspace/README.md

 In order to use the workspace, we need to follow a list of steps presented below.

+### Step 0: Check specific instructions/configurations for a particular setup.

+For a single-sign-on setup on a developer's laptop, please see the private annex documents on Jira PDMONB-6.

+The remaining instructions are generic.

 ### Step 1: Clone the workspace

 ```sh